Miramar Peninsula: Māori history

-Pākehā arrival
+Captain Cook's arrival

-Captain Cook anchored off the coast near Miramar on his first visit to New Zealand and mapped much of the coastline but didn't record the harbour entrance.
+Captain James Cook anchored off the coast near Miramar on his first visit to New Zealand and mapped much of the coastline but didn't record the harbour entrance.
 On his second voyage to New Zealand he noted the entrance to Wellington Harbour and attempted unsuccessfully to enter it.
 His diary entry reads:November 2, 1773.
 We discovered on the east side of Cape Teerawhitte a new inlet I had never observed before.
 Being tired with beating against the N.W. winds, I resolved to put into this place, if I found it practicable, or to anchor in the bay which lies before it ……… At one o'clock we reached the entrance of the inlet, just as the tide of ebb was making out; the wind likewise against us, we anchored in twelve fathoms water, the bottom a fine sand.
 The easternmost of the Black Rocks, which lie on the larboard side of the entrance of the inlet, bore N. by E. one mile distant; Cape Teerawhitte, or the west point of the bay, west, distant about two leagues; and the east point of the bay N. by E. four or five miles.

 Soon after we had anchored, several of the natives came off in their canoes; two from one shore, and one from the other.
 It required but little address to get three or four of them on board.
 These people were extravagantly fond of nails above every other thing.
 To one man I gave two cocks and two hens, which he received with so much indifference as gave me little hopes he would take proper care of them.

 We had not been at anchor here above two hours, before the wind veered to N.E., with which we weighed, but the anchor was hardly at the bows before it shifted to south.
 With this we could but just lead out of the bay.

+19th century

 Musket wars and the fall of Rangitatau

-Rangitatau was sacked and destroyed in late 1819–1820.
-The attack was led by Tuwharetoa.
+Rangitatau was sacked and destroyed in late 1819–1820, in an attack led by Tuwharetoa.
 The first people killed at the pā were working in nearby kumara fields.
-They included: Te Urahi and Puahu of Ngati Rangi, Te Wawapo of Ngati Ira, Takatua of Ngati Rakai, and a number of others, including Pauata, Kopani, Te Rongarua, Puakato, Hungahunga, Koroua and Huatoki, all men.
-Women slain were Huirua, Te Arahe, Pukurua, Te Koki, Te Rehu, Tangiaru, Hineuhi and Tihitihi.
-In all some 50 died.

-Henry Maynard Christie recorded in 1899 that the burned totara palisades were still in the ground.
+In all some 50 people died.
+Historian Henry Maynard Christie recorded in 1899 that the burned totara palisades of the pā were then still in the ground.

 The land of Miramar was held by Te Āti Awa 20 years later when the Treaty of Waitangi was signed in 1840.
 Christie also mentions that Māori brought eels from Heretaunga (Hutt River) and kept them in the lake on the peninsula as a stock of food.